Getting Started with 3D Printing

 Can You Create a Quote or Offer Net Terms?

-We do not offer net terms nor the ability to send custom quotes when ordering from our retail site (under $1,000).
-For these orders we ask that you please just add items to your cart on this site and you will be told the total cost.
-We do not offer net terms.
+We do not offer net terms or custom quotes for orders placed on our retail site, which are typically under $1,000.
+For these orders, please simply add items to your cart on this site, and you will be shown the total cost.

-If you were looking at ordering more than $1,000 - you can reach out to Support@Polymaker.com with your order information and one of our wholesale reps will follow up ASAP.
+If you are interested in ordering more than $1,000, please reach out to Support@Polymaker.com with your order details, and one of our wholesale representatives will follow up as soon as possible.

 I am a Tax Exempt Entity - Can You Please Remove Taxes on My Order?